 Meyers projects 175 workers on site during peak periods.
 Phase 1 is to wrap next summer.
 The contractors are Hutter and Seppala.

 Byers, born and raised in Lowell, said he moved to California to work in the film industry.
-On a trip back to Massachusetts to scout sites for a project, "I noticed how

 A glaring omission was the lack of infrastructure in Massachusetts despite the "booming" business following the 2007 institution of the Massachusetts Film Tax Credit incentives.